Does

 continues to consume the ingredient and neurological damage continues.

-though FDA considers most herbs GRAS (generally regarded as safe) Pet
+Even though FDA considers most herbs GRAS (generally regarded as safe) Pet food companies should research any herbal extract intended for a pet food recipe.

 Holistic practitioners warn that herbal extracts, such as rosemary,